 Living with keratoconus can be challenging, both physically and emotionally.
 Here are some tips for coping with the condition and maintaining your overall health and well-being:

 - Seek out a specialist: If you have been diagnosed with keratoconus, it’s important to work closely with an eye doctor who specializes in the condition.
 A specialist can provide expert guidance on managing your symptoms, recommend treatments that are right for you, and monitor your progress over time.
 The CLEI Center for Keratoconus is recognized worldwide as a leader in treating keratoconus.
 They were the first dedicated center to the treatment and research of keratoconus.
 They were the leaders of the clinical trials that led to the approval of crosslinking in the United States.
 The doctors at The CLEI Center for Keratoconus have written numerous publications and given thousands of lectures to their colleagues on keratoconus management.
 Uniquely, they have been recognized by the National Keratoconus Foundation (NKCF) every year since the inception of the NKCF Top Doctor Award in 2017.
 The award is given to doctors who contribute significantly to care and research in keratoconus.
 In fact, The CLEI Center for Keratoconus is the only eye care center in the world with more than one doctor honored with the NKCF Top Doctor Award.
 The team at the CLEI Center for Keratoconus are experts in all aspects of keratoconus care.
 Everything from diagnostics, crosslinking, surgery, and contact lenses are under one roof.
 You can be sure you are seeing the true experts in the field.
+We invite you to schedule an appointment with our team of experts today.

 - Find ways to cope: Coping with keratoconus can be challenging, but it’s important to find ways to manage your symptoms and maintain your quality of life.
 This may include wearing corrective lenses, handling eye allergies, not rubbing your eyes, and changing your work environment.
 Support groups can also be a valuable source of support and understanding, but it’s important to be cautious and use them for support only, as they may contain false information or unproven recommendations.
 Always consult with your eye doctor before trying any new treatments or strategies for managing your symptoms.
 In addition, seeking professional help from a psychologist, psychiatrist, counselor, or therapist may help manage the emotional impact of living with a chronic health condition.